Principal Fairness for Human and Algorithmic Decision-Making: Concluding Remarks

 \section{Concluding Remarks}

-To assess the fairness of human and algorithmic decision-making, we must consider how the decisions themselves affect individuals.
+To assess the fairness of human and algorithmic decision-making, we may wish to consider how the decisions themselves affect individuals.
 This requires the notion of fairness to be placed in the causal inference framework.
-In ongoing work, we extend principal fairness to the common settings, in which humans make decisions partly based on the recommendations produced by algorithms.
-Since human decision-makers rather than algorithms ultimately impact individuals, the fairness of algorithmic recommendations critically depends on how they can improve the fairness of human decisions.
+In a separate work, we apply the idea of principal fairness to the common settings, in which humans make decisions partly based on algorithmic recommendations \citep{imai:etal:22}.
+Since human decision-makers rather than algorithms ultimately impact individuals, one must assess whether algorithmic recommendations improve the fairness of human decisions.
+We empirically examine this issue through the experimental evaluation of the pre-trial risk assessment instrument widely used in the US criminal justice system.

+The difference between principal fairness and counterfactual equalized odds criterion sheds light on the predictive performance evaluation of algorithmic risk assessments.
+The current literature focuses on the prediction accuracy of $Y_i(0)$ when evaluating algorithmic fairness under the counterfactual equalized odds criterion \citep[e.g.,][]{coston2020counterfactual,mitc:etal:21}.
+However, in general, $Y_i(0)$ alone does not fully characterize counterfactual outcomes: individuals with the same value of $Y_i(0)$ may differ in the value of $Y_i(d)$ where $d \ne 0$.
+Principal fairness generalizes counterfactual equalized odds criterion by considering principal strata which depend on all potential outcomes.
+In particular, the evaluation of algorithmic decision or recommendation requires one to condition on principal strata rather than the observed outcome or a single potential outcome.

+Finally, although this paper focuses on the introduction of principal fairness as a new fairness concept, much work remains to be done.
+In particular, future work should consider the development of algorithms that achieve principal fairness.
+Another possible direction is the extension of principal fairness to a dynamic system.
+As pointed out by \cite{chou:roth:20} and \cite{damo:etal:20}, real-world algorithmic systems operate in complex environments that are constantly changing, often due to the actions of algorithms themselves.
+Therefore, an explicit consideration of the dynamic causal interactions between algorithms and human decision-makers can help us develop long-term fairness criteria.

-\pdfbookmark[1]{References}{References} \spacingset{1.4}
+\pdfbookmark[1]{References}{References}

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{theorem}} {S\arabic{lemma}} {S\arabic{section}}